nashville-software-school/FEWDD-milestones/2-the-static-web/exercises/SW_CSS_ZEN_GARDEN.md

 Visit http://www.csszengarden.com/ and explore some of the designs.

 You will create your own version of the CSS Zen Garden.
 Download the HTML and CSS files from the site.
-The only rule: you may change the CSS; not the HTML.
+The only rule: you may only change the CSS; not the HTML.

 ## Setup